zeltsi/Bitpy/README.md

 - netaddr

 This code was created by Shlomi Zeltsinger and Alexis gallepe. you can read more about our working process at http://zeltsinger.com

+- This code is for educational purposes only.
+Don’t use with any sensitive devices or as a real live Bitcoin client.